-Deliverable 2: The identification, categorisation and mapping of different types of research tools
+The identification, categorisation, and mapping of different types of research tools: A categorisation schema (Deliverable 2)

-The WG will research and consult existing work in the area (see Section 3) to identify, categorise and map different types of research tools.
+The WG will research and consult existing work in the area to identify, categorise, and map different types of research tools.
 Such tools may include, but are not limited to: open science frameworks, data management planning tools, electronic laboratory notebooks (ELNs), laboratory information management systems (LIMS), virtual research environments (VREs), databases, repositories, and archives.
-Research tools will be categorised based on their features and functionalities, mapped to the research data lifecycle framework based on their utility and assessed based on their interoperability.
-The https://doi.org/10.5281/zenodo.5584696.
-(Accessed: 30 May 2023).
+Types of research tools will be described, categorised, and mapped to the research data lifecycle framework based on their utility, and assessed based on their interoperability.